OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseMap.md

           | hair_closest_surface_uv = 9

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The space to calculate the noise in</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The space to calculate the noise in</p>

   </p>